 However, most of these games are still awaiting software patches before they can feature ray tracing.
 So far, Battlefield 5, Shadow of the Tomb Radier and Metro Exodus are among the few video game to have the technology activated right now.

 Even more games are expected to confirm support for ray tracing throughout 2019.
-We’ve already seen a few E3 2019 announcements confirming ray tracing support for Watch Dogs Legion and Cyberpunk 2077, and more are bound to follow shortly.
-Now the PS5 and Xbox 2 are confirmed to be supporting ray tracing, it’s likely that developers will be much more keen to start using it.
+And now the PS5 and Xbox 2 are confirmed to be supporting ray tracing, it’s likely that developers will be much more keen to start using it.

 We’ll revise this list as soon as more information becomes available.